 ArcGIS Online is Esri's Software as a Service offering that represents GIS as a service.
-Portal for ArcGIS is software technology from Esri that customers can deploy either on premises or in the cloud.
+ArcGIS Enterprise is software technology from Esri that customers can deploy either on premises or in the cloud.
 Both products allow users and organizations to author and share maps and data via a portal that supports users, groups, and sharing.

-The ArcGIS REST API offers resources for working with users, groups, and content within a Portal for ArcGIS implementation or within ArcGIS Online.
+The ArcGIS REST API offers resources for working with users, groups, and content within an ArcGIS Enterprise implementation or within ArcGIS Online.
 This part of the ArcGIS REST API, when used in conjunction with the ArcGIS Web and ArcGIS Device/Runtime APIs, allows developers to build web, device, and desktop applications that support sharing and collaboration using web maps.
 Organizational developers can also use these APIs to build custom applications for their users.

 Aspects of the portal-specific resources of the sharing API are integrated into the object models of the web and device client APIs.

 Portals allow users and organizations to publish and share content over the web.

 A portal can have users who are unaffiliated with an organization or users who are part of an organization.
 A portal has users, groups, and content.
 Users sign in to the portal and create and share content.
 The system supports various types of items including the following:

 - Maps—Web maps that can be displayed on all supported platforms (web, mobile, and desktop)

 - Layers—Feature, map, and image services that can be added as layers in web maps

 - Applications—Web and mobile applications whose content is provided by web maps

 - Tools—Geocoding, routing, and other task-based services that can be used by applications